 Even when you factor in the cost of travel expenses, visiting Mexico for dental care can save you quite a bit of money.
 The average costs for dental care in Mexico are extremely low.
 The Mexican government subsidizes dental school, so dentists don’t graduate with large student loans to repay.
 Add to that the lower cost of living in Mexico, and it’s easy to see why Mexican dentists charge so much less for their services.

-Typically, a porcelain crown in the U.S. costs about $1,200.
-In Mexico, that same crown costs $230.
+Typically, a porcelain crown in the U.S. costs about $1200.
+In Mexico, that same crown cost around $425.
 You’d have to spend almost $1,000 on travel expenses before your dental tourism costs would reach standard U.S. dental fee.

 As is the case any time you travel, it’s important to do thorough research about your destination before you arrive to ensure your safety.
-Some cities in Mexico like Palomas, cater to American tourists, specifically dental tourists.
-These cities are close to the U.S. border, and they are safe for travel.
-Make sure you choose a safe city and a trusted dental clinic in Mexico.
+Some cities in Mexico cater to American tourists, specifically dental tourists.
+Many of these cities are close to the U.S. border, and they are safe for travel.

 It may seem daunting to consider traveling to another country for dental care.
 You might worry about booking the appointment, finding a hotel, and arranging flights and transportation.
 But it doesn’t have to be complicated.
-If you work with a reputable dental tourism company, the process is actually very convenient and simple.
-The dental tourism agency will make all of the necessary arrangements.
-You can pay the agency directly, and they will coordinate your dental care with your dentist in Mexico.
-Depending on where you book, you may even have travel to and from the appointment lined up with the agency.
+If you work with a reputable dental referral agency, the process is actually very convenient and simple.
+The dental referral agency will make all of the necessary arrangements.

 So what’s the bottom line?
 Think carefully before buying dental insurance.
 You may even be able to negotiate a cash discount on cleanings from your local dentist.
 If you need extensive dental work like dental crowns, dental implants, or root canals, consider Mexico as a safe and cost effective alternative.